OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 GO

 -- Create 2 tables with a column store index on
--- the second one (only available on Premium databases)
+-- hello second one (only available on Premium databases)

 CREATE TABLE T_source
     (Color varchar(10), c1 bigint, c2 bigint);